 During Erdoğan’s visit, Polish president Andrzej Duda made an astounding declaration, claiming that Poland “has always supported and will support Turkey’s efforts to join the EU”, even when Erdogan is seen as a politician shifting towards a dictatorial approach to ruling.

 But there’s yet a darker turn.
 Sometimes, when they open their mouths, Poland’s ruling party MPs resemble Russia’s Putin.
 In a PiS dialect they lable spontaneous street protests as “organized attempt[s] to overthrow power”; NGOs become “agents of foreign influence”; and Western Europe is “degenerate and culturally alien”.

 Did Vladimir Putin sign off his anti-Western publicity copyrights to PiS?
 Thislanguage is untaxed plagiarism from Putin’s Russian propaganda manual.
 Presenting civic protests as an organized attempt to overthrow “legitimate authority” through a well-organized, hostile group is baseline Putin.
 In the narrow minds of propagandists, there are no spontaneous riots criticising authorities, only acts of hostile forces, intelligence services and all-powerful billionaires, trying to destabilise a country.

 So, welcome to “good change” Poland!

 Just to remind you: after a wave of protests in Russia in 2002, Putin’s regime blamed NGOs for coordinating and fuelling protests.
-The PiS point of view on the third sector is
+The PiS point of view on the third sector is similar.

-anti-not-for-profit sector propaganda in Poland and in Russia is George Soros – billionaire known for financing numerous NGOs in ex-communist Europe.
+The common denominator of the anti-not-for-profit sector propaganda in Poland and in Russia is George Soros – billionaire known for financing numerous NGOs in ex-communist Europe.

 The purpose of this propaganda is shared: subordinating the third sector to power.